graphile/crystal/utils/devil-you-know/README.md

 We also attempt to address the **garbage collection** concern by ensuring that there is no ephemeral data in the closure in which the code is evaluated, so nothing to be garbage collected.
-Note that we **do not** capture the closure in which you define the string - all parameters must be passed explicitly (e.g. via `dyk.ref`), which is one reason we use `new Function` rather than `eval` under the hood.
+Note that we **do not** capture the closure in which you define the string - all parameters must be passed explicitly (via the helpers), which is one reason we use `new Function` rather than `eval` under the hood.

 <!-- SPONSORS_BEGIN -->